Virginia officer told black middle schoolers that when they turn 18, 'then you're mine'

 Curry told NBC News on Tuesday that she believes the officer should be reprimanded and investigated and that a conversation needs to take place between law enforcement, state officials and parents to reach a solution.

-Curry said she would be willing to create a relationship with the officer "to unite both sides and figure it out."
+Curry said she would be willing to meet with the officer "to unite both sides and figure it out."

 "I don't feel he needs to lose his job," Curry said Tuesday.
 "He just shouldn't be patrolling the streets."